plone/training/deployment/ansible.rst

 AWS

     AWS EC2 instances are typically created with a an account named "root" or a short name for the OS, like "ubuntu", that contains your ssh public key as an authorized key.
-    Passwordless ``sudo`` is pre-enabled for that acount.
+    Passwordless ``sudo`` is pre-enabled for that account.

 The most important thing is that you know your setup.
 Test that knowledge by trying an ssh login and issuing a superuser command.

 .. code-block:: shell-session